Training on Request

 See an IACLEA training you like, but can’t make it?
 Or want a training for numerous people in your agency—but don’t have the budget to fly people all over the country?
 IACLEA may be able to bring in-person or virtual training to you.

-You do the on-the-ground work: assemble the participants, secure a location, set up the venue.
+You do the on-the-ground work: assemble the participants, secure a location, and set up the venue.
 We send the trainer, at a greatly reduced cost than sending numerous people to training locations.

 Current offerings include:

-- Complex Coordinate Attacks
+• Complex Coordinate Attacks

-- Mental Health Concerns on Campus
+• Mental Health Concerns on Campus

-- Protest Preparation and Response
+• Protest Preparation and Response

-- Tabletop Exercises
+• Tabletop Exercises

-- Trauma Informed Sexual Assault Investigations
+• Trauma-Informed Sexual Assault Investigations

-- When Hate Comes to Campus—preparing for violent protest and counter-protest
+• When Hate Comes to Campus—preparing for violent protest and counter-protest

-- And more courses are in the works!
+• And more courses are in the works!

-- Fill out the form below to find out more information.
+• Fill out the form below to find out more information.

 Complex Coordinated Attacks (CCA) (1 day)

 A CCA is a synchronized attack conducted by two or more semi-independent teams at multiple locations, in close succession, initiated with little or no warning, using multiple well-trained attackers, and employing one or more of the following: firearms, explosives, vehicles, and fire as a weapon.
 The training will provide information on how this issue affects institutions of higher education, as well as extremism on college campuses.
-The discussion will cover resources and best practices on dealing with this issue.
+The discussion will cover resources and best practices for dealing with this issue.
 This training is relevant to campus law enforcement & public safety, as well as our partners in municipal, state, and federal law enforcement.
 Other campus administrators could also benefit from attending this class.

 Agencies that have requested this training in the past have used grant funds to pay for the class.